strap/strap_docsite/static/markdown/guides/mobile-ios.md

 # iOS > Strap Mobile SDK

+# StrapConnect

 Strap provides a universal cocoa touch framework for iOS applications to integrate the strap product offering into an existing mobile application.

 ## Setup

+1. Include in your app the HealthKit and the SafariServices frameworks (the last one should be linked as "Optional" to support iOS8 devices).
 1. Download the framework bundle [https://s3.amazonaws.com/strap-libs/StrapConnect.zip](https://s3.amazonaws.com/strap-libs/StrapConnect.zip)
 1. Unzip into your desired location, possibly within your application source.
 1. Add to your build target.